 To get approved, you have to have a minimum income of $80,000 annually or household income must be greater than $150,000.
 You can upgrade to this from another PC Financial card but you have to have the minimum income threshold or have a minimum spend of $25,000 annually on the card (which isn’t hard to do given the cost of living these days!).

 $0.
 Zero dollars.
 Music to my ears.

 I’m a big fan of this card because we don’t like to pay so much for groceries and I like not paying an annual fee.
-To date, for 2017 we have redeemed $240 worth of free groceries so far, and have another $180 left in free groceries that we can redeem.
+For 2017 we have redeemed $470 worth of free groceries.
 Sure, travel rewards are good but they aren’t as practical as this and with a new baby (spontaneous) travel is likely going to be much more difficult to come by.

 Readers, do you have the PC Financial World Elite MasterCard?
 What do you think of it?
 Is there another card that you prefer?